dgraph-io/dgraph-docs/content/graphql/federation/index.md

 }
 ```

-When adding an object of type `Astronaut`, first it should be added into `AstronautService` service and then the `addAstronaut` mutation should be called with value of `id` provided as an argument which must be equal to the value in `AstronautService` service.
+When adding an object of type `Astronaut`, you should first add it to the `AstronautService` service.
+Then, you can call the `addAstronaut` mutation with the value of `id` provided as an argument that must be equal to the value in `AstronautService` service.